0xduggi/yubikey_ssh/setup.md

 ### Client Setup
 1. Insert your Yubikey into your client device (the one you will be using to manage the server)
-2. Open Terminal and generate a new SSH key pair using `ssh-keygen`
+2. Open Terminal and generate a new SSH key pair using `ssh-keygen`:
-Example:
 ```
 ssh-keygen -t ed25519-sk -O resident -O application=ssh:SERVERNAME -O verify-required
 ```